 Dinosaurs laid eggs, however, which externalized the entire process of reproduction and growth, and also allowed for many more “chances” for survival.
 A typical dinosaur may have laid 6-10 eggs at a time, and could do this more often, resulting in sporadic bursts of baby dinosaurs into an ideal ecosystem for their growth.
 With abundant plant life everywhere, it is believed that dinosaurs grew at tremendously fast rates, and were often on their own from birth, freeing up their mothers to continue feeding, hunting and reproducing, without contributing resources and energy to her offspring.

 The second avian aspect of dinosaurs is perhaps the most interesting explanation for their massive size.
 The effect of gravity has a strong effect on large mammals; basically, their own weight will literally crush the rest of their body.
 If you put a blue whale, which can weigh up to 150 tons, on land, without the buoyancy of water to protect it, the sheer weight of its body would crush its other organs.
-The same thing would have been true of the largest dinosaurs, within the sauropod family, which could reach weights up 45 tons.
+The same thing would have been true of the largest dinosaurs, within the sauropod family, which could reach weights up to 100 tons.

 However, dinosaurs did not have the same respiratory system that mammals do.
 Instead, they had a system of air sacs, similar to birds, which allowed them to efficiently move and distribute oxygen throughout their bodies, while simultaneously infiltrating their bone structure.
 This hollowness of their bones decreased their weight significantly, allowing them to not only get the most out of the oxygen present in the atmosphere, but also preventing them from being crushed beneath their own massive size, since the weight was more widely distributed!